EthanHilton3/startup/notes.md

 ## HTML

-deployment command: ./deployFiles.sh -k ~/Downloads/260key.pem -h peachfromtheirs.click -s simon
+deployment command simon: ./deployFiles.sh -k ~/Downloads/260key.pem -h peachfromtheirs.click -s simon deployment command startup: ./deployFiles.sh -k ~/Downloads/260key.pem -h peachfromtheirs.click -s startup

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
 The links between the three views work great using the `a` element.